Search The Blog

 Watch this clip from the "Today Show," which shared this sweet story from MultiCare Tacoma General Hospital: Spc.
 Matt Arehart traveled from Afghanistan to surprise his wife just 15 minutes before their son was born.

 A young hospital patient who dreams of becoming a doctor received a hands-on lesson in robotic-assisted surgery at MultiCare Tacoma General Hospital.
-The News Tribune was here to cover the visit: "Puyallup teen goes from gown to scrubs and robots."
+The News Tribune was here to cover the visit.

 A moose on the loose delighted young patients -- and a few grownups as well -- on Thursday at MultiCare Mary Bridge Children's Hospital & Health Center in Tacoma.